-Not sure how to cook a delicious bowl of brown rice?
+Not sure how to cook a delicious bowl of rice?
 Don’t worry!
-After this recipe, you will have a few reasons why you would want to cook Brown Rice all the time.
+After reading this article and following the recipe, you will have a few reasons why you would always want to cook Brown Rice.

 Brown Rice is served in my home at least once a week.
-I also cook Farro, Bulgur Wheat, and Quinoa during the week and depending on my menu.
-I served most of my grain dishes with chicken, for example, Chicken Colombo, a vegetable stew such as Ratatouille, a Provencal Vegetables Stew, or with a bean puree such as Chickpeas Puree.
+Depending on my menu, I also cook Farro, Bulgur Wheat, and Quinoa during the week.
+I served most of my grain dishes with a chicken dish, such as Chicken Colombo, a vegetable stew, such as Ratatouille, a Provencal Vegetable Stew, or a bean puree, such as Chickpeas Puree.

 What is Brown Rice

 Brown rice is whole-grain rice with a nutty flavor and a chewy texture.
 Brown rice is less processed than white rice.
 Compared to white rice, brown rice has its hull, germ, and bran.
 It contains more fiber and takes a longer time to cook.

 The two-for-one ratio (two cups of water for every cup of rice) is a good general guideline for cooking brown rice, but it is important to follow the manufacturer’s instructions for specific brands, as they may have different cooking times.

 Most people add butter to their brown rice, but I prefer extra-virgin olive oil because it keeps the rice moist and flavorful.
 This way, even if I don’t have a vegetable stew or bean puree to serve with the rice, it is still delicious on its own or paired with fried fish or fried turkey.

 In summary, here are my tips for cooking brown rice: